gpc123456/SmartClock/README.md

 - Supports monitoring of environmental information, including temperature, humidity, and air pressure.
 - Switch to Pomodoro Timer at any time to make work and study more efficient.
 - Get weather conditions through the network, showing tomorrow's weather and precipitation probability
-- It can be powered by a built-in battery for 7 days, using the universal USB-C charging port
+- Can be powered by a built-in battery for 7 days, using the universal USB-C charging port
 - Compact and portable, you can take it anywhere.

 ![DevicePhoto1](README_img/DevicePhoto1.jpg)